On this page

-In order to be considered for a social housing property you need to apply to join our Housing Register.
+In order to be considered for a social housing property you need to join our housing register.

 Social housing in Merton is provided by housing associations, and Merton Council does not own any council housing.

 Demand for a home greatly exceeds supply, so we encourage you not to rely on the housing register as your only housing solution.